sigasi/sigasi_insights/releasenotes/sigasi-3.06.md

 * Improved outline
 * Configure project wide defines:
-You can now configure definitions that are set before other (System)Verilog files in the project are processed.
+You can configure definitions that are set before other (System)Verilog files in the project are processed.
 ![](/releasenotes/3.6/preprocessor_properties.png)
 The code in the **Initial preprocessor definitions** field is preprocessed before all other (System)Verilog code in your project.
 This allows you to, for example, set global defines without an explicit `include` statement.